rothiotome/godot-very-simple-twitch/README.md

 ![Logo](./icon.svg)
 # Godot Very Simple Twitch
-A very simple plugin to connect your Godot games to the Twitch chat.
-It's possible to Login with just one line of code and start reading the messages.
-Custom settings for different environments and more complex login methods are also supported.
+Connect your Godot games to Twitch chat effortlessly.
+Login with just one line of code to read messages instantly.
+Includes a dock for easy Twitch developer setup, supports OIDC, and provides a simple interface for interacting with the Twitch API to write messages, timeout users, grant VIP status, and more.

 ## Table of contents
 - [How to install](#how-to-install)